Sexual Assault

 Receiving immediate and follow-up medical attention is one of the most important things that you can do for yourself if you have been sexually assaulted.
 You may have injuries that need to be treated, and you may want to address and receive treatment for the possibility of pregnancy and contracting sexually transmitted infections (STIs).

-As part of our community’s response to sexual assault, the YWCA provides comprehensive, timely, and sensitive rape exams (officially known as medical-forensic examinations).
+As part of our community’s response to sexual assault, the YWCA provides comprehensive, timely, and sensitive sexual assault exams (officially known as medical-forensic examinations).

 With patient consent, evidence is collected and documented by a specially trained, forensic nurse examiner in a supportive, private environment.
 A volunteer advocate who offers emotional support and information is part of this response as well.
 We also provide referrals for follow-up medical care and counseling.